Skip to Content

 What happens if I reject all offers of alternative housing?

-If you reject all reasonable offers of alternative housing, we will give you notice that we intend to take action through the NSW Civil and Administrative Tribunal (NCAT) to terminate your tenancy.
-For more information what you can do if you receive a Notice of Termination, refer to our NCAT fact sheet.
+If you reject your first reasonable offer of alternative housing, we will give you notice that we intend to take action through NCAT to terminate your tenancy at the time the final offer is made to you.
+For more information regarding what you can do if you receive a Notice of Termination, refer to our NCAT fact sheet.

-A Vacant Bedroom Charge on the grounds of under occupancy will be applied to DCJ tenants listed for relocation on the NSW Housing Register who refuse outright to relocate or reject two reasonable offers of alternative housing.
+DCJ tenants listed for relocation on the NSW Housing Register, who have requested a transfer on the grounds of under occupancy and reject two reasonable offers of alternative housing, will be subject to a Vacant bedroom charge.
 Under occupancy is when a tenant has more bedrooms than they are entitled to for their household size.

 For more information please see the Vacant bedroom charge fact sheet.